-This dialogue level NT2T definition is consistent with prior turn level toxicity categorization of query response pairs into NT2T, NT2NT, T2T, or T2NT.
-Within this classification, NT2T specifically denotes a non toxic query that elicits a toxic response~\citep{si2022why}.
+This dialogue-level NT2T definition is consistent with prior turn-level toxicity categorization of query-response pairs into NT2T, NT2NT, T2T, or T2NT.
+Within this classification, NT2T specifically denotes a non-toxic query that elicits a toxic response~\citep{si2022why}.